YasmeenSaleh00/DentalConnect-/README.md

-# DentBridge
+# DentalLink
-DentBridge is a web-based dental platform that connects patients who need affordable dental treatment with 5th-year dental students who require real clinical experience to complete their academic program.
+DentalLink is a web-based dental platform that connects patients who need affordable dental treatment with 5th-year dental students who require real clinical experience to complete their academic program.
 All treatments are performed under the direct supervision of licensed dental faculty at registered universities.
 The platform acts as a structured bridge: patients post dental cases, qualified students accept them, and